JPMarshmallow/Lab12/README.md

 ### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?
 * The modulo counter divides the clocks by the modulus N. It goes thru N number of states before restarting at 0.
+* It uses the adder circuits which take 2 cycles from the previous latch for each cycle it has.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
 * Because the Q output of the last d-flipflop, is also used as an input.
+This configuration creates what can be considered a "down counter" which starts from the highest value and counts down.

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?
-* log2(1000)
+* log2(1000) = 9.97.
+Therefore a width of 10 is required.